Quantum-Integration-Laboratory/qil_spin_Hamiltonian/README.md

 ## Initialising

 ### Manual Setup
-We will use Pr:YSO as an example as it has relatively through but still pedagocially relevant paramaters.
-As a Kramers ion it has effective electronic spin 0, a nuclear spin of 5/2, an anisotropic nuclear g tensor, and a quadropole effect.
-All paramaters come from Fraval, 2004
+We will use Pr:YSO as an example as it has relatively simple but still pedagogically relevant parameters.
+As a Kramers ion it has effective electronic spin 0, a nuclear spin of 5/2, an anisotropic nuclear g tensor, and a quadrupole effect.
+All parameters come from Fraval, 2004

-We first define our various paramaters
+We first define our various parameters
 ```python
 Espin=0
 Ispin=5/2